dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

 ### Set up the iSCSI Initiator
-The CSI Driver for Dell unity supports iSCSI connectivity.
+The CSI Driver for Dell Unity supports iSCSI connectivity.

 If you use the iSCSI protocol, set up the iSCSI initiators as follows:
 - Ensure that the iSCSI initiators are available on both Controller and Worker nodes.